sendwyre/Hackathon-Resource/README.md

 * Ethereum - Kovan.

+* Widget Onramp - [Metamask-Quickstart](https://beta-docs.sendwyre.com/docs/widget-developer-guide#metamask-on-ramp-quickstart).
+Fiat on/off ramp for web3 enabled users.

+* Widget Onramp - [Non-web3 users](https://beta-docs.sendwyre.com/docs/widget-developer-guide#metamask-on-ramp-quickstart).
+Fiat on/off ramp for both web3 and non-web3 enabled users.
+Can be used in incognito browsers, all mobile browsers, and still compatible for the web3 browsers wallets.
+Without additional software installation, helping our partners create sustainable businesses, and reach

 * If you're awaiting account verification, reach out directly via Intercom, or email us (support@sendwyre.com).

 * We're currently upgrading from v2 to v3 of our API. **Payment Methods are still on v2.**